Frequently Asked Questions

 WHEN WILL I RECEIVE A BILL?

 The University's Business Office sends out fall semester bills by the end of June with a due date around the middle of August.
-Spring semester bills are sent out by the end of November with a due date around the middle of December.
+Spring semester bills are sent out by the beginning of December with a due date by the beginning of January.

 ARE THERE PAYMENT OPTIONS?